 If you take up a Bachelor's degree at the Environmental Campus Birkenfeld, proof of practical training is required.
 This is also called basic and specialized internship.
 These are internships in e.g. trade businesses, companies, public authorities, law firms etc., but possibly vocational training or periods of federal voluntary service can also be recognised, depending on the field of education.
 The practicals must have a content and professional reference to the course of studies you have chosen and its qualification goal.
+The practical previous education is usually completed through internships before taking up the studies, but these internships can also take place during the studies.
+Proof of the completion and recognition of the practical previous education must be provided at the latest by the time the bachelor's thesis is registered, otherwise it cannot be registered.

 Exception: In our English-language Bachelor's programme Sustainable Business and Technology, no previous practical training is required!

 In the Bachelor's programmes of the Department of Environmental Business/Environmental Law, proof of practical training of 12 weeks is required (e.g. internship in a law firm, administration of a company).
+In the bachelor's degree program NGO and Nonprofit Management a practical training of 4 weeks has to be proven.
+In the dual bachelor's degree program Sustainable Resource Management, a practical training of 1 year is required, for which the first year of training is recognized.

 Here you can find the regulations on practical training of the Department of Environmental Business/Environmental Law with all regulations on practical training.